d-misra/Mobile-robotics-navigation-algorithms/README.md

 ![pic1](https://github.com/d-misra/Motion-planning-for-mobile-robots/blob/master/images/demo2.png)

-### Wall-following algorithm
+- **Wall-following algorithm**

 The youBot moves along the wall, using LIDAR data to detect the wall and avoid collisions.
 The LIDAR sensor in the simulator has a range of 5 m and sends 684 rays, and is analysed to find the nearest obstacle.
 3 proportional regulators are used to keep at a fixed distance to the wall, move along it and maintain perpendicular orientation.

 Code in ```code/solution2a.m```

 [![pic1a](https://github.com/d-misra/Motion-planning-for-mobile-robots/blob/master/images/vid2a.png)](https://www.youtube.com/watch?v=587Ly53RAOk)

-### Bug2 algorithm
+- **Bug2 algorithm**

 Bug algorithms assume only local knowledge of the environment, and the robot has simple behaviours - move along a wall or along a straight line toward the goal.

 In Bug 2 algorithm, first a line joining the initial and goal positions, called the ```m-line``` is created.
 The robot starts to move along this line towards the goal.
 If an obstacle is encountered, the robot circumnavigates it until the m-line is encountered again, *closer to the goal*.
 Now the obstacle is left and the robot continues moving along the m-line to reach the goal.

+Code in ```code/solution2b.m```

 [![pic1b](https://github.com/d-misra/Motion-planning-for-mobile-robots/blob/master/images/vid2b.png)](https://www.youtube.com/watch?v=0qlQZZPEeEU)